Theodore Roosevelt Presidential Library

-The Theodore Roosevelt Presidential Library will be a museum of action celebrating the life and legacy of Theodore Roosevelt, the 26th president of the United States.
-It is to be constructed at a site to the west of Medora, North Dakota, near Theodore Roosevelt National Park, which preserves sites associated with Roosevelt's sojourn in North Dakota between 1883 and 1887.
-The project is in planning stages.
+The Theodore Roosevelt Presidential Library is a planned museum focused on the life and legacy of Theodore Roosevelt, the 26th president of the United States.
+It is to be constructed at a site to the west of Medora, North Dakota, near Theodore Roosevelt National Park, which preserves sites associated with Roosevelt's travel in North Dakota between 1883 and 1887.
 A site in the Badlands of Medora was selected in 2020, as well as the design architect Snøhetta and the architect of record JLG Architects.

 Design

 A 93 acre site was selected in March 2020 from eleven candidates on land owned by the U.S. Forest Service, about 1.5 mi west of Medora, near the Burning Hills Amphitheater, and close to the Medora entrance to the south unit of Theodore Roosevelt National Park.
 The site includes a section of the Maah Daah Hey Trail, and includes grassland and Badland terrain.
 Congress passed legislation to allow and direct the U.S. Secretary of Agriculture to sell the land, which was owned by the U.S. Forest Service up to this point.
 The site is on top of a butte near the amphitheater used for the Medora Musical.

 An initial field of forty architectural firms was narrowed to fourteen firms, which were all invited to compete to serve as the Design Architect for the library.
-Twelve firms participated and after a series of interviews & presentations, the Foundation announced three finalists: Snøhetta, Studio Gang, and Henning Larsen.
+Twelve firms participated and after a series of interviews and presentations, the Foundation announced three finalists: Snøhetta, Studio Gang, and Henning Larsen.
 These three firms were provided stipends to develop design concepts.
 Snøhetta–known for its projects including the National September 11 Museum, Oslo Opera House, and Bibliotheca Alexandrina, among others–was selected in September 2020 to design the library.